Practice Area

 Pets Used to Be Considered Possessions

-With this new pet custody law, couples can now feel confident that the courts will take a more reasonable approach to handle the animals that are part of the family.
+With this new pet custody law, couples can now feel confident that the courts will take a more reasonable approach to handling the animals that are part of the family.

-Now that judges can view pets as something other than a possession, they can handle the process of allocating time with the animal differently.
-They should focus on what is best for the dog in question, just like they would for children in a custody dispute.
+Now that judges have the ability to view pets as something other than a possession, they can handle the process of allocating time with the animal differently.
+They should be focusing on what is best for the dog in question, just like they would for children in a child custody dispute.

-Understanding the new animal custody laws in divorce is critical if you hope to retain ownership of a beloved companion animal when you end your marriage.
-The better you understand the law and your rights under it, the better you can strategize handling issues in your divorce.
+Understanding the new laws about handling pets in divorce is critical if you hope to retain ownership of a beloved companion animal when you end your marriage.
+The better you understand the law and your rights under it, the better you can strategize for handling issues in your divorce.

 Join Our Mailing List